-Interest expense 31 March 2016 31 March 2015

-Group and Group and

-trust trust

-£000 £000

-Loans from the Foundation Trust Financing Facility (Department of Health) 240 261
+Interest expense 31 March 2016 Group and 31 March 2015 Group and trust £000 trust £000 Loans from the Foundation Trust Financing Facility (Department of Health) 240 261

 21. Financial instruments

 Accounting standards IAS 32, 39 and IFRS 7 require disclosure of the role that financial instruments have had during the period in creating or changing the risks an entity faces in undertaking its activities.